Continuum asymptotics for tree growth models with uniform backward dynamics

 \section{Scaling limits}

-In the following, let $(T_n, n\geq 1)$ be an extremal tree--valued Markov chain with uniform backward dynamics corresponding to $(\bfT, d, r, \mu, \psi, \lambda, \{\beta_a\}_a)$ where $(\bfT, d, r, \mu)$ is an IP-tree.
+In the following, let $(T_n, n\geq 1)$ be an extremal tree--valued Markov chain with uniform backward dynamics obtained from $(\bfT, d, r, \mu, \psi, \lambda, \{\beta_a\}_a)$ through Construction \ref{construction:sampling_the_bridge} where $(\bfT, d, r, \mu)$ is an IP-tree.
 The goal of this section is to show that $T_n$ -- trimmed and appropriately rescaled -- converges to $\bfT$ almost surely in the Gromov--Prokhorov topology.
-Recall the rescaling from \eqref{eq:ip_rescaling} and the Gromov-Prokhorov metric from Definition \ref{def:GP_in_introduction}.
+Recall the rescaling and trimming from Definition \ref{def:trimming_rescaling}, and the Gromov-Prokhorov metric from Definition \ref{def:GP_in_introduction}.

 \begin{remark} One might ask why it is necessary to trim $T_n$ before rescaling it.
 Consider the decorated planar real tree that is made up from a single atom $a$ of weight $1$, here $d,\psi,\lambda,\{\beta_a\}_a$ are all trivial.
 For any $n\geq 2$ the tree $T_n$ is a star tree with $n$ leaves directly connected to the root.
 In the IP--rescaling \eqref{eq:ip_rescaling}, all these edges have length $1-1/n$.
 From Definition \ref{def:GP_in_introduction} we can see that $\dGP(\bfT,T_n) = 1$ for all $n\geq 2$, hence we have no convergence.
 This problem is solved by trimming. \end{remark}